State

 So exactly how long does one have to wait for the result?

-The entire process—from taking the exam to receiving the certificate—can take 4.5 to 5 months.
-Keep this in mind when planning for times when you’ll need the certificate, such as when applying for citizenship or college.
+The entire process — from taking the exam to receiving the certificate — can take from 4.5 to 5 months.
+It is worth keeping this in mind when planning the dates on which you will need the certificate, for example when applying for citizenship or admission to university.

 If you have any additional questions or need help preparing for the exam, please contact us.
 We’d be happy to help! 😊